linear-function0/skibidi/README.md

 # skibidi
 cool thingy that does something

-# How to use
+# How It Works
-When you press every button on both of your controllers, it makes you join code "SKIBIDI".
+If enabled—which it is by default—it allows you to join the code "SKIBIDI" when all of the buttons on both of your controllers are pressed simultaneously.

+This can be enabled / Disabled by the use of any mod that enables and Disables mods, including HauntedModMenu.